-The desert region of Peru, which is about 160m along the coast from Lima, has the dry, temperate yet 'mild' climate believed to provide an ideal growing environment for hardy jojoba bushes.
-Because the skins of the jojoba nuts thicken when high temperatures of 40C are reached, the jojoba growth period is restricted in many countries where peak temperatures are extremely high.
-Jojoba bushes are also sensitive to extreme cold, as frost kills the flowers needed to produce the nuts and here it never falls below 6C.
+It comes from the Ica desert region of Peru, approximately 160 miles along the coast from the capital city of Lima.
+The area has a dry, temperate, yet 'mild' climate believed to provide an ideal growing environment for hardy jojoba bushes.
+As the skins of the jojoba nuts thicken at temperatures around 40C, the jojoba growth period is restricted in many countries where peak temperatures are extremely high.
+Jojoba bushes are also sensitive to extreme cold, as frost kills the flowers needed to produce the nuts.
+In this desert region, the temperature never falls below 6C.

-Sustainable growing practices are in place.
-In addition to only using organic fertiliser, no herbicides, pesticides or fungicides are needed due to the dry climate, and plants are watered using drip irrigation to limit the amount of water used.
+Sustainable practices are upheld during the growth and production of the jojoba plants.
+In addition to only using organic fertiliser, chemicals such as herbicides, pesticides and fungicides are not needed or used due to the dry climate.
+The jojoba plants are watered using drip irrigation, keeping water usage to a minimum.

-Bush cuttings start life in a nursery and, after a few months, are transferred to a less protected area before being planted out when they are around one year old.
-After two years, the bushes start producing the jojoba nuts, which look like a cross between an olive and an acorn.
+Bush cuttings start life in a nursery.
+After a few months when the plants are stronger, they are transferred to a less protected area, and are finally planted outside when they reach around a year of age.
+After two years, the bushes start producing the jojoba nuts.
 These are produced by the female plants and pollinated by the wind, which carries the pollen from the small percentage (about 10%) of male bushes interspersed throughout the plantations.